apache/mxnet/docs/how_to/add_op_in_backend.md

 }                                                                             // 22
 ```
 - Line 1: `attrs` contains the user input parameters `a`, `b`, and `c`.
-- Line 2: `ctx` holds the `stream` for serializing asynchronous executions.
+- Line 2: `ctx` holds something called `stream` for
-For example, launching GPU kernels from CPU is an asynchronous operation.
+serializing asynchronous executions.
+Users can understand considering
-The `stream` guarantees that the kernels of the same `stream` execute
+this example.
+We want to launch several GPU kernels with the same `stream` from CPU.
+Since the launching operation is non-blocking, the `stream` guarantees
-in the same order on GPU as they are launched from CPU.
+that the kernels execute in the same order on GPU as they are launched from CPU.
 - Line 3: `inputs` is a vector of input tensors (only one input tensor
 for the `quadratic` operator).
 - Line 4: `req` is a vector of `OpReqType` values.
 Each value defines
 the way of writing calculated values to the output tensors.
 Therefore, the number of `req`s must be same as the number of output tensors.
-MXNet currently supports three types of `req`: 'null', 'write', and 'add' in frontend.
+MXNet currently supports three types of `req`: `null`, `write`, and `add` in frontend.
 `null` means skipping calculating the corresponding output tensor,
 `write` means overwriting the values in the output tensor with the ones
-calculated from this operator, and `add` means adding the calculated values
+calculated by this operator, and `add` means adding the calculated values
 to the existing ones in the output tensor.
 - Line 5: `outputs` is a vector of output tensors (only one
 output tensor for the `quadratic` operator).